skesavax/chip8/README.md

 ## How to Run CHIP-8
 1. Install SDL2 using MinGW: download SDL2-devel-2.30.8-mingw.tar.
+2. Install mingw32 compiler 32/64 bit windows
-2. Create a src folder in the repository and copy the include and lib folders from the SDL2 package into it.
+3. Create a src folder in the repository and copy the include and lib folders from the SDL2 package into it.
-3. Copy SDL2.dll to the root of the repository.
+4. Copy SDL2.dll to the root of the repository.
-4. Build and run the emulator using the following commands:
+5. Build and run the emulator using the following commands:
 ```
 $ make clean
 $ make all